makrai/notes/ettinger1907-bert-pling.md

 * all drawn from human studies that have
   * revealed divergences between cloze and N400 profiles
-  * i.e. N400 response suggests a level of insensitivity to certain information when computing expectations, causing a deviation from the fully-informed cloze predictions
+  * ie N400 response suggests a level of insensitivity to certain information when computing expectations, causing a deviation from the fully-informed cloze predictions
   * present particularly challenging prediction tasks, tripping up models that